Audits – Reviews – Compilations

 Why might a business request a review engagement?
 It can be a good middle ground, providing the advantages of a CPA’s technical expertise without the work and expense of an audit.

 In compiling financial statements for a client, we present information that is the “representation of management” and expresses no opinion or assurance on the statements.
-Compilations don’t require inquiries of management or analytical procedures.
+Financial statement compilations don’t require inquiries of management or analytical procedures.
 Instead, we rely on our knowledge of accounting principles and a general understanding of your business.

 Banks often require compilations from an independent CPA as part of their lending covenants.